vickmuir/Backup/index.md

    {{site.data.keyword.backup_notm}} portal can't be accessed over the public network.
 A VPN connection must be established first.
    {:important}
 2. Access the Backup storage screen in the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window}.
-3. Click anywhere on the row of the {{site.data.keyword.backup_notm}} service that you want see to expand the view.
+3. Click anywhere on the row of the {{site.data.keyword.backup_notm}} service that you want to see to expand the view.
 4. Click **{{site.data.keyword.backup_notm}} portal Login** to start the {{site.data.keyword.backup_notm}} portal client in your browser.

 ## Configuring the Backup agent and the backup schedule

 After you ordered your {{site.data.keyword.backup_notm}} and the agent is installed on the server, you can start creating backups of your data.
-You can follow these steps to configure your agent, retention schedule and start your first backup job.
+Follow these steps to configure your agent, retention schedule and start your first backup job.

 1. Log in to the {{site.data.keyword.backup_notm}} portal.
 2. Click **All Agents**> **Unconfigured Agents**.